codecentric/computer-vision-drone/_pages/opencv-python-examples/opencv-split-merge-channels.md

-# opencv split and merge channels
+# Split and merge channels

 In opencv the default color scheme is BGR (Blue, Green, Red) (not RGB!).
 Different channels of an image can be accessed: